-The ao package implements alternating optimization in R. This vignette demonstrates how to use the package and describes the available customization options.
+The ao package implements alternating optimization in R. This vignette demonstrates the main workflow and describes the available customization options.

 What is alternating optimization?

-Alternating optimization (AO) is an iterative process for optimizing a multivariate function by breaking it down into simpler sub-problems.
-It involves optimizing over one block of function parameters while keeping the others fixed, and then alternating this process among the parameter blocks.
-AO is particularly useful when the sub-problems are easier to solve than the original joint optimization problem, or when there is a natural partitioning of the parameters.
+Alternating optimization (AO) is an iterative process for optimizing a multivariate function by breaking it into simpler sub-problems.
+In each step, AO optimizes over one block of parameters while keeping the other blocks fixed, then alternates among the blocks.
+AO is particularly useful when the sub-problems are easier to solve than the original joint optimization problem, or when the parameters have a natural partition.
 See Bezdek and Hathaway (2002), Hu and Hathaway (2002), and Bezdek and Hathaway (2003) for more details.

-Consider a real-valued objective function f(𝐱,𝐲)f(\mathbf{x}, \mathbf{y}) where 𝐱\mathbf{x} and 𝐲\mathbf{y} are two blocks of function parameters, namely a partition of the parameters.
+Consider a real-valued objective function where and are two blocks of function parameters, namely a partition of the parameters.
 The AO process can be described as follows:

-3. Convergence: Repeat the iterative steps until a convergence criterion is met, such as when the change in the objective function or the parameters falls below a specified threshold, or when a pre-defined iteration limit is reached.
+Convergence: Repeat the iterative steps until a convergence criterion is met, such as when the change in the objective function or the parameters falls below a specified threshold, or when a predefined iteration limit is reached.

 The AO process can be